Skripcha1/sample/readme.md

 # Tribute
-My first project in Html amd Css
+My first project in Html and Css